Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/2-upload-photos.md

     return render_template("contact.html")
 ```

 Why is the function named `render_template()`?
-Because it can do more than simply load static HTML files and render their contents.
-It also allows allows you to pass user-defined variables and inject their values into the page at run-time.
+Because it can do more than simply load static HTML files.
+It also allows allows you to pass it user-defined variables and inject their values into the page at run-time.
 You could for example, place a file named **master.html** in the "templates" subdirectory and include the following markup in it:

 ```html
 <h1>{{ message }}</h1>